Jharmony/Weavers-Resources/PermaHacks2.md

 >
 > **Languages**: Video must be in English.
 >
-> Once your project is complete, please fill out our [project submission form](#).
+> Once your project is complete, please fill out our [project submission form](#). <-- Will be live towards the end of the hackathon.

 > ## Deadlines
 >
 > - **Submission Deadline**: November 5th at 23:59 ET
-> - **Judging Date**: November 6th
 > - **Winners Announcement**: November 6th

-> ## PermaHacks: Unleashing Creativity on the Arweave Blockchain ##
-> Welcome to the Weavers PermaHacks event, a dynamic virtual hackathon from October 23rd to November 6th, tailored for  the Arweave ecosystem.
-With bounty prizes, this inclusive event  encourages creativity and collaboration among developers.
-If  you're a in Colombia join our in person event and if you have  questions join us in our [Discord](https://discord.gg/gvZTg53zuJ) community.

 > ## Bounties for PermaHacks 2024 ##
 > **Bounty Requirements & Rules:**